Here’s my favorite list of supplements for diet and exercise:

 Beta-alanine (taken separately, or in other powder supplements) are especially great, because it’s a naturally occurring amino-acid.
 Supplementation with beta-alanine has been shown to increase the concentration of carnosine in muscles, decrease fatigue in athletes, and increase total muscular work done…it’s one of the best muscle building supplements available.

 Citrulline malate (found in watermelon) is found to increase workout intensity, improve blood flow, decrease fatigue and soreness after your workout…you’ll do more reps, and not be as sore if you take this supplement.

 L-Arginine is another good supplement that helps stimulate protein synthesis, thereby building muscles, strength and endurance.
 By taking 10-15 grams per day, the body’s insulin levels will decrease by 20-30%, and there’s many references in my blog that talk about reducing insulin to reduce fat.
 L-Arginine will also increase nitric-oxide production in blood vessels, which increases their diameter, without raising blood pressure.
 When blood vessels dilate, more nutrients reach the muscles.
 Many of the better supplements will include it.

-CLA : Available at Mother’s Market, but best to buy it at a bodybuilding/supplement store (Wholesale Nutrition or Bodybuilding.com) to get the best combination of milligrams and price.
+CLA : Available at any bodybuilding/supplement store (Wholesale Nutrition or Bodybuilding.com) to get the best combination of milligrams and price.
 It’s a great year-round fat-burner.
 Read more here… http://en.wikipedia.org/wiki/Conjugated_linoleic_acid

 If you are working out hard, you’ll need some or all of these supplements…and stay with the natural ones above, available in the best nutrition shops, nothing “off the street”.